The Impact of Childhood Sexual Abuse

 - Guilt and Shame.
 You may have known something was wrong and blamed yourself.
 Your abuser may have encouraged you to feel that the abuse was your fault and you may have felt like a bad person.

 - Responsibility.
 Your abuser most likely made you feel responsible for keeping the abuse a secret.
 You may even have felt like it was your responsibility to keep the family together and the burden of this responsibility interferes with experiencing a normal childhood.

 - Anger.
 Not surprisingly this is one of the strongest feelings which you may feel about your abuse.
-You may feel anger against the perpetrator and also against others who you feel failed to protect you.
+You may feel anger against the abuser and also against others who you feel failed to protect you.

 - Loss of trust in others

-- Decrease in self esteem
+- Low self esteem